DavidCox88/DavidCox88/README.md

  ---
  ### <img align="center" height="25" src="https://github.com/DavidCox88/DavidCox88/blob/main/images/gc-icon.png?raw=True"> Google Cloud

  I find cloud technology fascinating, and GCP is currently the focus of my personal development.
-Currently I am working towards the Professional Cloud DevOps Engineer and Professional Cloud Architect certifications.
-Please get in touch if you have any recommended resources for achieveing these certifications.
+Join me on my journey as I upskill in Google Cloud.
+The majority of my Cloud upskilling will be focused around DevOps and Platform engineering, so expect to see concepts such as Containers, Kubernetes and IaC.

 ---
 ### 📜 Certifications